pkane/static-weather/README.md

 Should start local server on :8000 nav to www/index.html

-ios use: see me for provisioning profile
+If you want to run it on your iphone: see me for provisioning profile

 Other things
 ====================